Afumoons/ATA/scripts/README.md

 - Count of strategies by status.
 - Top-N active strategies by backtest score.
 - (If available) per-strategy live PnL from execution stats.
+- (If available) summary of currently open MT5 positions.

 ### Usage